 4 – Day Trip To Majuli from Jorhat

 The Majuli island is so wonderfully located geographically that it can be very easily clubbed with many of our trips to North East India that we offer.
 Be it the Hornbill Festival trip in Nagaland, a Meghalaya trip, a trip to Tawang in Arunachal Pradesh, or a quick getaway trip to the Kaziranga National Park.
 Coming from any of these trips Majuli will feel like a very welcome change.
 One that will allow you to relax and enjoy at the same time while you do nothing.
 This itinerary for a Majuli trip helps you the best of Majuli while making sure to take things easy.

 Best Time To Visit Majuli Island

 September to May

-While the best time to visit Majuli islands is during the dry season, you can visit the island almost all round the year.
+While the best time to visit the Majuli islands is during the dry season, you can visit the island almost all around the year.

 Majuli Trip Itinerary